siddharthborderwala/gradebook-project/README.md

 Record createNewRecord(Gradebook *, Record);

 /*
-Prints if the record is found, if yes then prints record Takes in a Pointer to Gradebook and a Name
+Finds the record by a search name if found returns and prints it Takes in a Pointer to Gradebook and a Name
-Returns void
+Returns the record if found
 */
-void findRecordByName(Gradebook *, char []);
+Record findRecordByName(Gradebook *, char[]);

 /*
-Prints if the record is found, if yes then prints record Takes in a Pointer to Gradebook and a Roll Number Returns void
+Finds the record by a search roll number if found returns and prints it Takes in a Pointer to Gradebook and a Roll Number Returns the record if found
 */
-void findRecordByRollNum(Gradebook *, rollNum);
+Record findRecordByRollNum(Gradebook *, rollNum);

 /*
 Updates the name in a record